 “The work of the Carlos Rosario School is vital.
 I feel an innate regret that there aren’t more programs like this in the country focused on adult education.
 The School inspires me because it provides a transition for people to grow and become their very best.
 As a long-time DC resident, I have witnessed how Carlos Rosario School graduates have optimized their own particular dreams.”

 Johan Uvin – Member

 Acting Assistant Secretary for the Office of Career, Technical,

 and Adult Education (OCTAE); U.S. Department of Education)

 Johan Uvin contributes deep expertise in adult education and workforce development to his role on the Board.
 During his career, he has taught ESL to immigrants and refugees, held leadership roles in state and federal agencies, and most recently, headed a national nonprofit.
 Johan was born in Belgium and came to the United States as a young adult for graduate studies.
-He serves on both the Board Effectiveness Task Force and the Development, Advocacy, and Community Relations Task Force.
+He serves on the Board’s Finance & Development Committee, Strategic Planning & Oversight Committee, and Diversity, Equity, & Inclusion Taskforce.

 “The Carlos Rosario School model and the way it is being implemented is something that should be available in all communities to all immigrants and refugees.
 Throughout my career, I have visited hundreds of adult programs across the country, and currently, there is no other school that is so effective in working with immigrant and refugee learners.”